 Former Sabres captain Steve Ott happy with Blues, ready for Stanley Cup run

 TORONTO – Steve Ott is no longer the guy, just one piece of arguably the NHL’s deepest club, the powerhouse St. Louis Blues.
-Of course, the popular former Buffalo Sabres captain knew he was joining special team.
+Of course, the popular former Buffalo Sabres captain knew he was joining a special team.

 But how good is St. Louis?